 Our cold cups are majority made in the US, and come in two materials: PET (polyethylene), and Ingeo™ biopolymer.
 PET is a type of recyclable plastic, and Ingeo™ biopolymer is a compostable, American-grown PLA resin derived from plants.
 PET cups can be recycled by most municipalities, and compostable cups can be broken down by a city’s municipal compost system.
 We offer clear lids in either recyclable (PET) or compostable materials (Ingeo™).

 The majority of our hot cups are made in China.
 They come in two versions: either ‘regular’ (which are made of board lined with a tiny amount of plastic - these are recyclable in some municipalities), and compostable.
-We recently introduced kraft hot cups, which are (you guessed it) 100% recycled, and recyclable in some communities.
 We’re currently working to introduce sugar cane bagasse lids, and we couldn’t be more excited.
 These natural lids are completely biodegradable - you can throw them into your own garden composting bin to break down!

 Our environmental processes aren’t perfect - yet.
 We’re working to make them better: manufacturing more items in North America to reduce energy consumption, constantly searching for kraft options for all our packaging, and carrying products that can be widely recycled and composted.
 We’re also searching for more widely compostable and easy to decompose packaging options, such as bagasse lids and containers, and more reusable items.